 Below you can see the A99 and A99 II sensor size comparison.

-Sony A99 and Sony A99 II have almost the same sensor size so none of them has any significant advantage over other in this area.
+Sony A99 and Sony A99 II have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.